project-json/project.json/docs/List_Properties.md

         ...
     }

-For Project.JSON we instead use object properties rather than array elements:
+For _Project Config_ we instead use object properties rather than array elements:

     {
         ...,